Tick-borne disease (Babesiosis)

 As many dog owners will now already be aware, a new killer dog disease (Babesiosis) has been identified in the UK.
-Four dogs in Harlow, Essex have been confirmed to have had the disease.
+Four dogs in Harlow, Essex were confirmed to have had the disease early last year.
 One died and the other three became seriously ill.

 Currently, the disease appears to be confined to a small area of Essex, but it is almost inevitable that it will spread to the rest of the country, including West Sussex.
 AlphaPet vets in Chichester and Bognor are on the lookout for any dogs with suspicious signs.

 Dogs are usually infected within 8-24 hours after ticks attach, so there is opportunity to prevent infection by checking dogs over after walks and removing any ticks you find.
 There are various methods for doing this, including special tick remover tools that mean there is no risk of leaving the heads behind.
 These are available at all of our surgeries and are also included in the AlphaPet Pet First Aid Kits.

 Symptoms in infected dogs to look out for include lack of energy, poor appetite, pale gums, fever, weight loss and coloured urine.
 Once a dog is infected, the parasites multiply rapidly in the blood cells.
 This causes the body to try and kill its own cells resulting in a severe anaemia.
 The time it takes for clinical signs to develop after infection (the incubation period) is variable but averages around 2 weeks, although symptoms can remain mild meaning that the disease may not be diagnosed for months or even years.

 There is no vaccine and there are no specific licensed treatments for Babesiosis in the UK currently so tick prevention is vital in protecting your pet.